ShinKyuY/GESM/README.md

 # Graphs, Entities, and Step Mixture for Enriching Graph Representation

-## NAVER Massive A.I Model for Universal User Representation

 This is a TensorFlow implementation of GESM for the task of classification of nodes in a graph, as described in our paper:

 Kyuyong Shin, Wonyoung Shin, Jung-Woo Ha, Sunyoung Kwon, [Graphs, Entities, and Step Mixture](https://arxiv.org/abs/2005.08485)